autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/unit-testing.md

 CMake-based package and to ensure that JUnit-compatible result files are generated.
 It currently supports a few different testing frameworks like `pytest`, `gtest`, and `gmock`.

-In order to prevent tests running in parallel to interfere with each other when publishing and subscribing to ROS topics, it is recommended to use commands from [`ament_cmake_ros`](https://github.com/ros2/ament_cmake_ros/tree/master/ament_cmake_ros/cmake) to run tests in isolation.
+In order to prevent tests running in parallel from interfering with each other when publishing and subscribing to ROS topics, it is recommended to use commands from [`ament_cmake_ros`](https://github.com/ros2/ament_cmake_ros/tree/master/ament_cmake_ros/cmake) to run tests in isolation.

 See below for an example of using `ament_add_ros_isolated_gtest` with `colcon test`.